-- Cooking and the use of "cookfires" in the hostels or any other building is strictly prohibited unless so designated as a cooking area. - Open flames such as candles, incense, matches, lighters, etc. - Jikos or other cooking devices under the roof of any building. - Doors and walls in rooms that are more than 1⁄2 covered with paper, posters, etc. - Use or possession of fireworks or firecrackers. - Use or possession of combustible paints or liquids. - Engine batteries. - Paint. - Any individual who sets a fire in or near a University building is subject to strict disciplinary action, up to an including criminal charges, and will be charged for repairing any damage caused by the fire.
+- Cooking and the use of "cookfires" in the hostels or any other building is strictly prohibited unless so designated as a cooking area. - Open flames such as candles, incense, matches, lighters, etc are not allowed. - Jikos, hotpots or other cooking devices under the roof of any building. - Doors and walls in rooms that are more than 1⁄2 covered with paper, posters, etc. - Use or possession of fireworks or firecrackers. - Use or possession of combustible paints or liquids. - Halogen lamps. - Combustible engines. - Engine batteries. - Paint. - Any individual who sets a fire in or near a University building is subject to strict disciplinary action, up to and including criminal charges, and will be charged for repairing any damage caused by the fire.